Renanrls90/Renanrls90/README.md

 - 🌱 I’m currently learning Analisys and developing systems
 - 💞️ I’m looking to collaborate on improves for the company
 - 📫 How to reach me renan.rn01@gmail.com or (11) 94313-8772 <i class="fa-brands fa-whatsapp"></i>
-- ⚡ Fun fact: Im with gases
+- ⚡ Fun fact: I'm with gases

 <!---
 Renanrls90/Renanrls90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.